 Aconitum Monkshood Info

-It is not invasive and is both deer and rabbit resistant.
+Monkshead is not invasive and is both deer and rabbit resistant.
 However, monkshood, or wolfsbane, is moderately difficult to grow and once planted, doesn’t like to be moved so the best way to grow monkshood is to choose your spot carefully.
 It sometimes takes a while for it to become established.

 What Is the Best Way to Grow Monkshood

-If you must move your plants or to propagate new ones, perennial monkshood can be divided, but the results are not always successful.
+If you must move your plants or propagate new ones, perennial monkshood can be divided, but the results are not always successful.
 If you must transplant, do it in early spring or late fall.
 Carefully tease the fragile roots apart and replant the crowns just below the soil surface.

 The best way to grow monkshood yourself is by seed.
 The seed should be just barely ripe to avoid a long dormancy and it’s best to sow too many rather than too few because the germination rate is low unless conditions are perfect.